ibm-messaging/connectivity-pack-kafka-connectors/README.md

 1. Apply the configured `KafkaConnector` custom resource to start the connector and verify that it is running.

-## Supported Connectors
+## Supported connectors

 **SALESFORCE**: The Salesforce connector enables streaming of Salesforce platform events and Change Data Capture (CDC) events by using the Faye client or Bauyex protocol.
-This connector also supports discovery of custom objects and properties.
+This connector also supports the discovery of custom objects and properties.
 For more information about the Salesforce connector, see the [Salesforce application-specific guidance](./applications/salesforce.md).

 ## Uninstalling IBM Connectivity Pack